What do you do when your divorce lawyer is doing nothing and is not fighting for you?

 If you honestly feel that your divorce lawyer is doing nothing for you and you have tried to talk it over and nothing changes, you also can quit the lawyer and give the lawyer a negative review because maybe the lawyer has this MO where they don’t “do anything” for their clients generally.
 It is unlikely to be true but every now and then you could find a slacker who should not be taking people’s money to do nothing for them.

-Another thing to do if you feel that your divorce lawyer is doing nothing for you is just handle your divorce yourself.
+Another thing to do if you feel that your divorce lawyer is doing nothing for you is just handling your divorce yourself.
 Sometimes, it is better because even if you get a new lawyer, it is possible that the same outcome will result.
 You could still feel that the new lawyer is not doing anything for you either.
 And it is more wasted time and money.
 Some clients should frankly act as their own attorney from the outset.
 And there is absolutely nothing wrong with that.

 So to recap, if you feel that your divorce lawyer is doing nothing for you, take one of the following steps: